 - “Cross pollinating” — sharing parking content and information with festival organizers to post on their own websites

 - A temporary sign campaign advertising the app along roads entering town

-- A set of pay station decals detailing how to download the app for future visits; this design included a data variable element that allowed each point of sale to have its own unique identifying number
+- A set of pay station decals detailing how to download the app for future visits; this design included a variable data element that allowed each point of sale to have its own unique identifier

 A Laguna Beach Parking Glow Up